ulfschneider/ulfschneider.github.io/_posts/blog/2013-02-01-the-agile-worker.md

 layout: post
 title:  The agile worker
 subtitle: The agile worker does only exist because there are discrepancies between theory and reality
 permalink:
 date:   2013-02-01
 message:
 banner:
 bottomline:
 author:
 abstract: The agile worker does only exist because discrepancies exist between theory and reality and because insights can be gained through these discrepancies.
 ---
 An important part of agile work is learning.
 Agile workers are knowledge workers who bring their mental models in contact with reality.
 The agile worker does only exist because discrepancies exist between theory and reality and because insights can be gained through these discrepancies.
 If the theory is not questioned by reality, if whether model or reality do not play a role, then there is no learning.
 Then work does not require the quest for suitable solutions and work can be done by following instructions.

 Empowerment
 ---
 The agile worker is searching for insights.
 If insights should have a meaning, they lead to decisions.
 This is a further characteristic of the agile worker: she makes decisions.

-How do you make decisions?
-Do you only use your energy and your knowledge for routined good behavior but not to come to the right or new solutions?
-Maybe your boss did not recognize yet that you are an agile worker and therefore you need some of your energy to ensure yourself some open space to be able to produce valuable results?

 The agile worker is acting best inside of a system where agile values are being affirmed.
 In such a system decisions will be taken at the level with deepest insights and not necessarily at the level with the most formal power.
 The delegation of responsibility is a central part of the leadership process in agile organizations.
 But empowerment is more, it means also the ability to take risks, to change the organization and to develop.
 This is not primarily to reduce the work of managers but to come to best possible decisions [Appelo 2011:114].